-The first thing you’ll want to do is rinse all the veggie in the sink and they chop them into bite-size pieces.
+The first thing you’ll want to do is rinse all the veggies in the sink and then chop them into bite-size pieces.

 Next, heat the olive oil in a pan and then add the onion to saute for a couple of minutes until the onions start to sweat.
 Add your celery and pepper and saute those with the onion for another 4 to 5 minutes.

-Pour in your water and V-8 Juice, bouillon cube, hot sauce and tomatoes.
-Bring all of it to a boil and then reduce it to a simmer until your veggies are tender (about 15 minutes if you chopped your veggies into smaller pieces).
+Pour in your water and V-8 Juice, bouillon cube, hot sauce, and tomatoes.
+Bring all of it to a boil and then reduce it to a simmer until your veggies are tender (about 15 minutes if you chop your veggies into smaller pieces).